In late 2020, Tyler J. McCall recorded a live video where he denounced James Wedmore, citing Wedmore's Trump support and Qanon ties.

-The Monday after the coup, I woke up and after 12 years of 7 day weeks, endlessly, haplessly trying to scale as I served hundreds of entrepreneurs, helping them wrestle with the unwieldy funnels somebody with a slick webinar convinced them they needed, something broke.
+The Monday after the Capitol insurrection, I woke up and after 12 years of 7 day weeks, endlessly, haplessly trying to scale as I served hundreds of entrepreneurs, helping them wrestle with the unwieldy funnels somebody with a slick webinar convinced them they needed, something broke.

 Burnout is a bright red flag waving you in the direction of exactly what you need to burn down next.

 This burnout as old as time and the brand that came before it are both important here because they answer the question:

 And the follow up, “Where do you find the time to follow these people?”

 I care because I spent 12 years cleaning up their messes.
 I’m not a disgruntled customer.
 I just work with other peoples’ disgruntled customers.

 I didn’t “find the time,” my clients paid me to pay attention to these folks.
 I watched who they watched.

 In the B-ginning...

 My very first client might be a witch because she told me to watch (and copy) Marie Forleo all those years ago, which ultimately inspired my most popular blog of all time, “You Don’t Want Marie Forleo’s Website.”